 The hotel experts at the Good Hotel Guide

-With its bright yellow front door and rhubarb-pink sitting room, this Georgian townhouse with cottages, forge and Michelin-starred dining is 'classic and chic, a place exuding love and care'.
-Aled and Claudia Rees have created stylish, unstuffy interiors that 'blend the past beautifully with the present', says a Guide insider: original fireplaces and wooden floors complement the fashion photography and striped furnishings.
-Main house bedrooms have Georgian-coloured walls, artistic wallpapers and vintage furniture.
-Overlooking the courtyard garden, Cottage rooms – two with log-burner – and Forge rooms are more rustic, with exposed beams and stonework.
-A reader found theirs 'immaculate in all respects, with complimentary cheese, cider and apple juice'.
+With its bright yellow front door and rhubarb-pink sitting room, this Georgian townhouse with cottages, restaurant in the adjacent ironmonger's and a courtyard garden masterminded by garden designer Penelope Hobhouse is both classic and chic.
+Aled and Claudia Rees have created stylish, unstuffy interiors that blend the past beautifully with the present: original fireplaces and wooden floors complement the fashion photography and striped furnishings.
+Main-house bedrooms have Georgian-coloured walls, artistic wallpapers and vintage furniture.
+Overlooking the pretty courtyard garden, Cottage rooms – two with a log-burner – and Forge rooms are more rustic, with exposed beams and stonework.
+They all come with complimentary cheese, cider and apple juice.
 Bathrooms are bold, some with hand-painted tiles, others with freestanding baths.
-Expect 'tasty and unusual dishes' in Merlin Labron-Johnson's Michelin-starred restaurant Osip, which is partnered with the hotel.
-They might feature smoky duck with beetroots and elderberry, and ewes' milk pudding with rhubarb.
-A 'limited breakfast' where boiled eggs are the only cooked option 'was more than enough for us'.
-(Geoffrey and Sue Bignell)
+In the restaurant, Sam Lomas creates farm-to-table small plates and sharing dishes such as pork sausage with cider mustard, pollock with baby turnips and ricotta ice cream with damson on a daily changing menu that features ultra-seasonal produce.
+Hauser & Wirth's gallery is just a short walk away and The Newt, with its gardens and museums, is a ten-minute drive from Bruton.

 Hotel Details